 Anger is a natural human emotion – and in fact it can be very helpful in mild doses, as it can:

-Appropriate anger can also be a protective factor, as the biological responses to anger (increased heart rate, elevated blood pressure, release of adrenaline, and increased breathing rate) is what prepares our body to respond to an imminent threat.
+Appropriate anger can also be a protective factor, as the biological responses to anger (increased heart rate, elevated blood pressure, release of adrenaline, and increased breathing rate) are what prepare our bodies to respond to imminent threat.
 This is more commonly known as the ‘fight, flight or freeze’ response and can be very beneficial in the right circumstances.

-Unfortunately, our experience with anger isn’t always contained to beneficial expression.
+Unfortunately, anger isn’t always expressed in a beneficial way.

 Mismanagement of anger becomes a serious problem if it impacts on one’s personal wellbeing, performance at home or work, relationships of any kind, and even safety.

 How do you know if you need assistance with anger management and aggressive communication?